priorax/TechChallengeApp/doc/adr/0009-container-engine.md

 ## Context

-As the database has not been deployed yet, there needs to be a decision on where it should run.
+Maintaining a large fleet of containers can become awkward to manage, thus some tool should be picked to allow for placement and management of containers.

 Options include:

- - Self-managed database running on an EC2
+ - Self managed Kubernetes (k8s) on EC2

- - Amazon Relational Database Service (RDS)

- - Using Amazon Aurora (Postgres Compatiable)

- - Using Amazon Aurora Serverless (Postgres Compatiable)

- - Running Postgres as a side car container and syncing the data between containers using a shared file system.
+ - Amazon's managed Kubernetes service (EKS)

+ - Amazon's proprietary container engine (ECS)

 ## Decision

-Use of RDS.
+Use of ECS.

-This will provide minimal operational overhead moving forwards as well as providing high availability with minimal downtime in case of an avaliability zone failure.

-The tight integration with both IAM and Amazon Secrets Manager also allows for easy password creation and rotation without human intervention.

-Using Aurora Serverless could potentially end up being more cost effective, however due to the unknown scale of this application, the performance hit while scaling is unknown.
-Aurora Serverless v2 may remedy this and should be considered as a future transition path.
+While EKS could provide a better developer experience in that they can locally simulate k8s, the tight, out of the box integration with a variety of AWS services allows for rapid development of the infrastructure.

+It also allows for use of Fargate, thus allowing for more granular scaling.

 ## Consequences

-Higher cost of running compared to EC2, but lower operational costs.
+Prevents the solution from being able to be run in a production-like environment locally.